o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-cpp.md

     ```

-### Communicate with EBusses
+### Communicate with EBuses

-Now, you will define `CreateEntityWithShapeComponent(...)`, which uses communicates with O3DE EBusses to create a new entity with a component specified by the `typeId` parameter.
+Define `CreateEntityWithShapeComponent(...)`, which communicates with O3DE EBuses to create a new entity with a component specified by the `typeId` parameter.

-1. Send a request to create a new entity by calling `EditorRequestBus::BroadcastResult(...)`.
-Dispatch the `EditorRequests::CreateNewEntity` event, which instantiates an `AZ::EntityId` and stores it in `newEntityId`.
+2. Send a request to create a new entity by calling `EditorRequestBus::BroadcastResult(...)`.
+Dispatch the `EditorRequests::CreateNewEntity` event, which creates a new entity and returns its `AZ::EntityId`.
+The new entity's `AZ::EntityId` is stored in.

 2. If the user entered a name in the input field, update the entity's name.

-   - Get the name of the entity by calling `m_nameInput->text()` and store it in `entityName`.
+   - Get the name of the entity by calling `text()`, and store it in `entityName`.

    - If the user enabled the check box to apply a suffix of the component's name to the entity's name, query the component's name.
 Call `EditorComponentAPIBus::BroadcastResult(...)` and dispatch the `EditorComponentAPIRequests::FindComponentTypeNames` event, which finds the component names of the provided list and stores them in `componentNames`.